Obj-Proger/IT-Notes/README.md

 # IT-Notes

-A collection of basic knowledge on IT
+A collection of basic knowledge on IT.